wunderwuzzi23/blog/content/posts/2024/machine-learning-attack-series-keras-backdoor-model.md

 If you walk through the Notebook, you can find Python code to check for hidden lambda layers and Python byte code.

-A very practical detection you should consider is Protect AI's `modelscan` [tool](https://github.com/protectai/modelscan).
+A very practical detection you should consider is Protect AI's `ModelScan` [tool](https://github.com/protectai/modelscan).

 ```
 pip install modelscan